 This is the AV-98 01 from the first movie as piloted by Noa Izumi and is designed and manufactured by Yamato to celebrate the 20th anniversary of the first film.

 The box is enormous!
 Which makes sense considering the toy inside is close to 14 inches tall.
 There is no window-box on this release.
 It's as if they decided to go back to a more old-school style with original artwork on the front and photos all over the rest of the box.

 Open it up and the manual sits on top of a Styrofoam coffin taped down in a plastic bag.
 Crack the box open and the figure's wrapped in silk.

 The first thing you notice is the sheer size of the thing.
-The AV-98 stands 14 inches tall from bottom of it's feet to the top of the antenna array.
-The body is a metal endo-skeleton wrapped in cloth (more like a leather like feel than cloth actually)and the white armor panels attached over that.
+The AV-98 stands 14 inches tall from bottom of its feet to the top of the antenna array.
+The body is a metal endoskeleton wrapped in cloth (more like a leather-like feel than cloth actually)and the white armor panels attached over that.
 The plastic used for the outer pieces feels like quality plastic.
-The fit and finish on this is flawless really.
+The fit and finish on this are flawless really.